Alright kids, enough playing around. It’s time to get food serious over here.

 Let’s start by loading a soft flour tortilla with ridiculously tasty garlicky-n-gingery beef, spicy kimchi, steaming white rice, cilantro and basil and just generally herbs to the max, and a big dollop of yum yum sauce.
 Like a burrito mashup.

-And then we shall follow that up by formally calling it a Korean BBQ Bangkok Burrito.
+And then we shall follow that up by loosely calling it a fusion-style Korean BBQ Burrito.

 The ultimate definition of food serious right there.